Social Housing Assistance Policy for Registrable Persons

 - Where applicable, social housing providers may negotiate with support providers and relevant agencies for the support required to enable a registrable person to sustain their tenancy

-Notwithstanding anything in the Eligibility for Social Housing Policy, a client may be ineligible for housing assistance (including social housing, temporary accommodation and private rental assistance) if:
+Notwithstanding anything in the Eligibility for Social Housing Policy, a client may be ineligible to be placed on the NSW Housing Register if:

 - He or she has a history of having committed registrable offences, and